MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.62.md

 (2) *Upland game hunting.* We allow hunting for squirrel and rabbit on designated areas of the refuge subject to the following conditions:

-(i) We require hunters to possess a refuge permit (signed tearsheet).
+(i) We require hunters to possess a refuge permit (signed refuge hunt brochure).
 The hunter must carry the nontransferable permit at all times while hunting.

-(ii) We require that refuge hunters turn in the Upland/Small Game/Furbearer Report (FWS Form 3-2362) by the date specified on the permit.
+(ii) We require that refuge hunters turn in the Harvest Report (FWS Form 3-2542) by the date specified on the permit.
 Failure to submit the report will render the hunter ineligible for the next year's limited upland game hunt.

-(iii) The condition set forth at paragraph (n)(1)(v) of this section applies.
+(iii) The condition set forth at paragraph (p)(1)(v) of this section applies.

 (iv) We allow all-terrain vehicle use for hunters with disabilities in designated units.